As an East Coaster who had never visited the West Coast until recently, I just didn’t know what I was missing out on.

 From up here, you have some truly spectacular views of the dense green forests below, yet you’re ironically standing amongst a forest of burnt up trees.

-The fires came down hard here too (not sure if it was the same fire though) and the trees will eventually come back, but for now, it was a cemetery.
+Some fires came down hard here and the trees will eventually come back, but for now, it was a cemetery.

 As you continue past the forest of dead trees, you’ll come across Boca Cave.